remnrem/luna-doc/docs/ref/artifacts.md

 Looking at the coherence statistics from [`COH`](cc.md#coh), we see a _very_ strong source of contamination around 25 Hz, which is the frequency of the simulated `X1` artifact signal.
-This has effectively been completely removed in the altered signal (cohernece between `S3` and `X1`).
+This has effectively been completely removed in the altered signal (coherence between `S3` and `X1`).
 Note that some coherence values are not defined here, as the power for the (artificial) `X1` signal (a simple sine wave) is effectively zero there, meaning that the coherence statistic is not